MalikSY5/HUClubPortal/README.md

 Contributer Notes:

-DO NOT TOUCH DATA.txt file!!
+DO NOT TOUCH DATA.txt file!!\n
-DO NOT TOUCH templates folder!!
+DO NOT TOUCH templates folder!!\n
-Do NOT TOUCH static folder!!
+Do NOT TOUCH static folder!!\n